peacekeeper/clouds-client-basic/README.md

 clouds-client-basic
 ===================

-A Personal Cloud client library for basic profile info and contact info
+A Personal Cloud client library for working with basic profile info and contact info